tushar-sharma/tushar-sharma.github.io/_posts/2022-10-02-your-filename.md

 In java , an interface can extend another interface.
 An interface is a blueprint of a class.
 It has static constants and abstract methods.

+Since Java 8, we can have default and static methods in an interface.
+Since Java 9, we can have private methods in an interface.